-The Harvard Graduate School of Education issues tuition vouchers to teachers and other practitioners who supervise HGSE students in a variety of educational settings.
-These vouchers can be used to cover basic tuition requirements for degree and non-degree students.
-With certain limitations, they also may be used to cover basic tuition requirements in any faculty allowing HGSE cross-registration or in the Division of Continuing Education.
-HGSE course enrollment is on a space-available basis for voucher holders.
-A voucher holder's official enrollment in a course is subject to the approval of the instructor.
+HGSE issues tuition vouchers to teachers and other practitioners who supervise HGSE students in a variety of educational settings.
+These vouchers can be used to cover basic tuition requirements for degree and non-degree students, as well as (with certain limitations) in any faculty allowing HGSE cross-registration or in the Division of Continuing Education.
+HGSE course enrollment is on a space-available basis.
+A student's official enrollment in a course is subject to the approval of the instructor.
 Please note the following voucher policies:

-- Voucher holders are allowed to redeem only one voucher per semester. - Vouchers must be redeemed before the designated expiration date. - Voucher holders are not eligible for HGSE funding, housing, office space, health insurance or other degree student resources or services.
+- Voucher holders are allowed to redeem only one voucher per semester. - Vouchers must be redeemed before the designated expiration date. - Voucher holders are not eligible for HGSE funding, housing, or office space. - Vouchers are not eligible for courses offered at the Programs in Professional Education (PPE).

-\\PAGE 5: REGISTRATION POLICIES\\
+PAGE 5: REGISTRATION POLICIES